sematext/docs/docs/logs/faq.md

 ### How long are my logs stored?

 How long your logs are stored depends on what Data Retention you selected when you picked your Logging Management App plan.
-Each such app can have a different Daily Retention, Daily Volume, and plan.
+Each such App can have a different Daily Retention, Daily Volume, and plan.
 You can change retention, volume, and plan at any time.